-Under the Federal Law No. 152-FZ of July 27, 2006 on Personal Data (Personal Data Law), sensitive data refers to any information that relates to nationality, racial or ethnic origin, political opinions, religious or philosophical beliefs, or the state of a person's health or sex life (Article 10(1), Personal Data Law).
+Under the Federal Law No. 152-FZ on Personal Data (July 27, 2006) (Personal Data Law), special categories of data refers to any information that relates to racial or ethnic origin, political opinions, religious or philosophical beliefs, or the state of a person's health or sex life (Article 10(1), Personal Data Law).